-Receive incentives for new construction or major renovation of an existing space designed to exceed energy code requirements.
-We provide recommendations, analysis, assistance and financial incentives for energy-saving improvements to all major building systems — envelope, HVAC equipment, lighting, commercial refrigeration and more.
+Consult with experienced technical experts at no cost and receive one-time financial incentives for new construction or major renovation designed to exceed energy code requirements.
+Major renovations are eligible if including significant beyond-code upgrades to at least two major building systems.
+Additional funds are available for lead design firms that actively engage with the program.
+We provide recommendations, assistance and financial incentives for energy-saving improvements to all major building systems — envelope, HVAC equipment, lighting, commercial refrigeration and more.

 Developers of income eligible single-family and multi-family new construction and major renovation projects are eligible for incentives and technical assistance through our